Skip to content

 What This Means for Your Business

-- Process redesign is not optional.
-If you implement AI without redesigning the process, you're optimizing the wrong thing.
+• Process redesign is not optional.
+If you implement AI without redesigning the process, you are optimizing the wrong thing.

-- Calibration requires measurement.
-You can't improve what you don't track.
+• Calibration requires measurement.
+You cannot improve what you do not track.
 Define your success metrics before go-live — and make sure they measure outcomes, not just activity.

 The Question Worth Asking First